 Bruce is an active member of the Hillsborough County Bar Association and the East Hillsborough County Bar Association.

-Bruce also participates in the local community through his membership in the Plant City Daybreak Rotary Club (past president), as well as serving on the Plant City Historic Resources Board since 1999.
+Bruce also participates in the local community through his membership in the Plant City Daybreak Rotary Club (past president), as well as served over 20 years on the Plant City Historic Resources Board.

 Brian West – (Emeritus)

 Brian is a third-generation citizen and life-long resident, of Plant City, FL.
 He is a graduate of Plant City High School and Florida Southern College where he earned a Bachelor’s Degree in Human Resource Management, with a minor in Finance.

 Brian’s wife, Jennifer, is the Supervisor of Gifted for Hillsborough County Schools.
 They have been married for more than 21 years and have three young children; Elizabeth (15), Elijah (12) and Emory (8) – affectionately described as the smart one, the sweet one and the devil, respectively.
 By the way, Emory is free to a mediocre home if anyone is looking? 😉